BLE-LTER/ble-handbook/handbook.md

 <a id="personnel-management"></a>
 # Personnel management

-We do not yet have a dedicated tool for central personnel management beyond
+We do not yet have a dedicated tool for central personnel management beyond:

-1. Tracking who's involved with which datasets in what role (so far for all datasets) during what years (Core Program only).
+1. Tracking who's involved with which datasets in what role (so far for all datasets), during what years (this is done for Core Program datasets only).
 This takes place mostly in our metadata database (metabase).
 See section on Core Program personnel.

 2. What's under "People" or "Team" on our website.
 This is edited manually when called for.

 3. A Box spreadsheet for purposes of LTER/NSF reporting requirements and viewing by team members, stored under Beaufort LTER/Personnel.

-<a id="update-personnel-contact-information"></a>
+<a id="addupdate-personnel-contact-information"></a>
-## Update personnel contact information
+## Add/update personnel contact information

 Make sure to do the following:

 - Update the Box spreadsheet under Beaufort LTER/Personnel
+- Update Marty Downs if appropriate
-- Update our website display.
+- Update our website display
-- Update metabase in two places (lter_metabase."ListPersonnel" and mb2eml_r.boilerplate.project).
+- Update metabase in several places (lter_metabase."ListPersonnel" and mb2eml_r.boilerplate.project).
 They might not have an entry in metabase yet.
 - Update appropriate mailing lists

 <a id="mailing-list-admin"></a>